tverrbjelke/install_amiga_cross_coding/README.md

    defaults to \${HOME}/.local/bin/

- - finally all needed export calls are gathered into RESOURCES_PATH/set_environment.sh You just may source it at startup.
+ - all variable-export are gathered into BINARY_PATH/set_vbcc_environment.sh You just may source it at startup.

-Inspired by (Cross Development for the Amiga with VBCC Wei-ju Wu (2016))[https://www.youtube.com/watch?v=vFV0oEyY92I] see also http://sun.hasenbraten.de/vbcc/ and related tools.
+Inspired by (Cross Development for the Amiga with VBCC Wei-ju Wu (2016))[https://www.youtube.com/watch?v=vFV0oEyY92I] Have a look at the source of many tools: http://sun.hasenbraten.de/vbcc/ .

 Toolchain
 ---------

- - vbcc C-Compiler ISO/IEC 9899:1989 and a subset of the new standard ISO/IEC 9899:1999 (C99) for amiga 68000 CPU and kickstart 1.3 or
+ - vbcc (C-Compiler) ISO/IEC 9899:1989 and a subset of the new standard ISO/IEC 9899:1999 (C99) for amiga 68000 CPU and kickstart 1.3 or
    2.x/3.x
  - vasm (assembler)
  - vlink (linker)
  - NDK3.9 (Amiga OS headers and libraries)

- - Maybe you also need Amiga System headers and resources https://www.haage-partner.de/download/AmigaOS/NDK39.lha
+   Maybe you also want this Amiga System headers and resources https://www.haage-partner.de/download/AmigaOS/NDK39.lha

 You already set up an (FS-UAE?) emulator with shared volume